ystamaritq/team-profile-generator/README.md

 ## Description

-a software engineering team generator command line application (CLI).
+A software engineering team generator command line application (CLI).
 The application will prompt the user for information about the team manager and then information about the team members.

 ---